The Preschool Sequence and Teacher Handbook offers guidance based on research and best practices in early childhood education. More…

 Watch the webinar, What it Means To Be a Core Knowledge School, for an introduction to the Core Implementation Practices.

 The Implementation Feedback Rubric is used throughout your implementation to evaluate the progress of your implementation of the Core Knowledge Sequence.
 The tool offers a means for feedback in various areas of implementation, describing what each area might look like as it emerges, develops, and finally exemplifies the Core Implementation Practices.
 The rubric can also be used to conduct a high-level self evaluation of your implementation.
-(Please note: The Foundation is currently working to revise this feedback tool to better reflect what each area of implementation looks like when it exemplifies the Core Implementation Practices.
-Check back soon, or keep an eye on the What's New page, to find the latest version of this tool.)

 Curriculum Planning Tools